Welcome to the Department of Family Relations & Applied Nutrition’s MSc program in Couple and Family Therapy (MSc.CFT) at the University of Guelph.

 - CFTs believe that engaging people in exploration of these important intersections in their lives may invite them to consider and create changes in their lives that can have an impact ranging from the most subtle to the profound.

-This intensive two year program in theory, research, and practice is a recognized Education and Training Program with the College of Registered Psychotherapists of Ontario (CRPO) and is the only Master’s program in Canada that is fully accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
+This intensive two year program in theory, research, and practice is a recognized Education and Training Program with the College of Registered Psychotherapists of Ontario (CRPO) and is the only Master’s program in Ontario accredited by the Canadian Association for Marriage and Family Therapy (CAMFT).
 This training prepares students to be Registered Psychotherapists with the entry-to-practice competencies specified by the CRPO.
-It is also designed to meet the training requirements for membership in the American Association for Marriage and Family Therapy (AAMFT) and the Canadian Division of AAMFT, including the various regional branches of that division, such as the Ontario Association of Marriage and Family Therapists (OAMFT).
-The MSc.CFT program was established in the Department of Family Studies at the University of Guelph in 1979, and was accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) in 1989, and has maintained its accreditation since that time.
-FRAN’s MSc.CFT program at University of Guelph was the first to receive such recognition in Canada.
-The CRPO and AAMFT competencies for practice and codes of ethics are incorporated in course design and delivery, and demonstration of these competencies is the primary focus of student evaluation throughout the curriculum
+It is also designed to meet the training requirements for membership in the Canadian Association for Marriage and Family Therapy.
+The MSc.CFT program was established in the Department of Family Studies at the University of Guelph in 1979, and was accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) from 1979-2021 when Canadian based accreditation became a reality.
+The CRPO professional practice standards and entry to practice competencies along with CAMFT code of ethics and relational specific competencies for practice are incorporated in course design and delivery, and demonstration of these competencies is the primary focus of student evaluation throughout the curriculum.

-Master's students in the Couple & Family Therapy Program are required to maintain registration as student members of the American Association for Marriage & Family Therapy (AAMFT) throughout their graduate studies.
+Master's students in the Couple & Family Therapy Program are required to maintain registration as student members of the Canadian Association for Marriage & Family Therapy (CAMFT) throughout their graduate studies.

 The practice of psychotherapy is regulated in Ontario by the College of Registered Psychotherapists of Ontario (CRPO).
-Two other provinces (Quebec and Nova Scotia) also regulate the practice of psychotherapy and three more (BC, New Brunswick, and PEI) are in the process of developing regulations.
+Five other provinces (Alberta, Quebec, New Brunswick, PEI and Nova Scotia) also regulate the practice of counselling/psychotherapy.
 The Federal Governments Agreement on Internal Trade (1994) and Ontario’s Labour Mobility Act (2009) allow those regulated as psychotherapists in one province to transfer their certificate of registration to another equally regulated province.
 The CRPO does not have a residence requirement to become a member, meaning anyone in the world who meets the registration requirements for the College may make application to become a member.

 The Couple and Family Therapy (CFT) program, in accord with University policies on Human Rights and Diversity, is fully committed to non-discrimination in recruiting prospective applicants and in its admissions practices.
 As part of a vibrant, inclusive University of Guelph community, the Couple and Family Therapy program enthusiastically welcomes applicants from all interested persons who meet the University and Department admissions requirements.